-Des Moines University was among the recipients of the 2014 Inclusion Award at the Greater Des Moines Partnership’s 125th Annual Dinner on January 20.
-The award recognizes organizations that make diversity a priority in attracting and retaining employees; creating an inclusive work environment; marketing and advertising; raising awareness through education and communication about the importance of diversity and inclusion; and supporting diversity in the community.
+DMU makes diversity a priority in attracting and retaining employees; in creating an inclusive work environment; in its marketing and advertising; in raising awareness through education and communication about the importance of diversity and inclusion; and in supporting diversity in the community.
+For those efforts, the University was among the recipients of the Greater Des Moines Partnership’s 2014 Inclusion Award, which honors employers who have championed diversity and inclusion at their organizations and in the community.
 DMU won the award in the medium-sized business category.

 In addition, the DMU Clinic is home to La Clinica de la Esperanza, a partnership between the University and UnityPoint Health.
 La Clinica offers primary care services to thousands of Latino immigrants and citizens annually, increasing access, enhancing the patients’ quality of life and reducing health care disparities.

-The award ceremony was held on Martin Luther King, Jr. Day to celebrate the diversity and inclusion efforts within the business community.
-DMU President Angela L. Walker Franklin, Ph.D., accepted the award from Jay Byers, CEO of the Greater Des Moines Partnership, and Robin Jenkins, 2013-14 Chair of the Partnership’s Diversity and Inclusion Council.
-Franklin is the nation’s first African American woman to serve as president of medical/health sciences university.
+The award ceremony was held on Martin Luther King Jr. Day to celebrate the diversity and inclusion efforts within the business community.
+Accepting the award was DMU President Angela L. Walker Franklin, Ph.D., the nation’s first African American woman to serve as president of a medical/health sciences university.